 The new hair growth, when properly maintained, offers more of a variety of haircuts for when you’re ready to do the big chop.
 Some people have transitioned their hair for a year or longer.

-Whether or not you decide to transition your hair, it’s important to plan a big chop hair regimen before and after doing the big chop.
-Keeping the new hair growth properly moisturized and conditioned protects the hair and keeps it as healthy as possible.
+Whether or not you decide to transition, it’s important to plan a hair regimen before and after the transformation.
+Keeping the new hair growth properly moisturized and conditioned protects and keeps it as healthy as possible.

 You may find out that your hair is arid.
 It may just soak up every drop of moisture you apply.
-This is why it’s so important to plan a big chop hair care regimen.
+This is why it’s so important to plan a hair care regimen.

-There is a myriad of excellent moisturizing, conditioning and styling big chop hair products that may work better than the products you’re used to using.
+There is a myriad of excellent moisturizing, conditioning and styling products that may work better than the products you’re used to using.

-Doing the big chop is a big decision, and you may have looked into different types big chop hairstyles.
+Doing it is a huge decision, and you may have looked into different types of short hairstyles.
 Depending on how long your natural hair is will determine what kinds of hairstyles are available to you.

 If you’ve been transitioning for a long time, you may be able to rock a TWA or even small twist outs.
 Perhaps you’d like to sponge curl or even finger wave your natural hair.

-The point is that several big chop hairstyles can be fun to try.
+The point is that several hairstyles can be fun to try.

 How To Do The Big Chop

-You may be wondering how to do the big chop yourself.
+You may be wondering how to do it yourself.
 It’s actually very easy to do.

 - First, divide the hair into sections and clip each one.

-- Next, take a section of hair and thoroughly apply moisturizer.
+- Next, take a section and thoroughly apply moisturizer.

 - Remove any tangles with a Denman brush.
 Because the hair will be wet with moisturizer, individual curls will be easier to see.